Usage

 </script>

-Please refer to the individual documentation of each component for a comprehensive list of methods and their parameters.
+Refer to each component's documentation for a complete list of methods and parameters.

 Events